ot4i/ace-docker/README-MQ.md

 <img src="./app_connect_light_256x256.png" width="100" alt="IBM ACE logo"/>

+**No longer updated.
+These examples currently only support MQ 9.1.4 or earlier.**

 Run [IBM App Connect Enterprise for Developers with IBM MQ Advanced for Developers](https://developer.ibm.com/integration/docs/app-connect-enterprise/faq/) in a container.

 You can build an image containing one of the following combinations: